-Sealing your Saltillo and flagstone tile surfaces are necessary to maintain its beauty.
+Sealing your Saltillo and flagstone tile surfaces is necessary to maintain its longevity and beauty.
 Your sealed interior Saltillo or flagstone tile was likely sealed using a water-based acrylic or urethane.
 It partially penetrates the bare tile, creating a strong bond.
 However, there are three elements that will seriously shorten the durability and appearance of your tile.
 They are:

 Saltillo and flagstone tile are very porous.
 Even though the tile is sealed, water can seep in from around the edges, through scratches in the seal’s surface and from moisture coming up from underneath the concrete slab (from rain draining towards the house, pool water, irrigation water, or simply excess moisture from watering plants, trees, etc.).